lchen8/cs342-lchen8-secret-sharing/README.md

 This is a secret sharing program written by me (Lily Chen) for my CS342 Computer Security final project.
 Last edited: May 2016

-Usage:
+# Usage
 (shadow generation) python secretsharing.py generate_shadows <output filename> <key> <threshold> <total shadows>
 (key recovery) python secretsharing.py recover_key <input filename> <indices of available shadows>

-Example:
+# Example
 python secretsharing.py generate_shadows mysecret 10 2 5
 (break 10 into 5 shadows with threshold 2.
 This generates mysecret.key which holds the original key, mysecret.shared which stores the threshold and the randomly generated p and t values, and